diveshlunker/BloodX/README.md

 <br>
 Check it out <a href="https://diveshlunker.github.io/BloodX/index.html">here.</a><br>
 The website is not launched yet hence, the login signup page wont be working in case if you run it from the link above.
-Clone/Fork the project and create mysql database and see it run properly.
+Fork the project, clone then and create mysql database and see it run properly.
 <br><hr>

 <h1><b>Functionalities</b></h1>